apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**SEC charges Trump Media’s auditing firm with ‘massive fraud’**
+**Canadian police arrest 3 suspects in the slaying of a Sikh separatist leader**

-You can read more about it [here](https://www.msnbc.com/top-stories/latest/trump-media-auditor-bf-borgers-fraud-rcna150702).
+You can read more about it [here](https://www.npr.org/2024/05/04/1249178635/sikh-separatist-leader-nijjar-death-canada-arrests).

 ## Requirements
 - Python 3.8